The 3/4" scale Hudson in "Southern Railway style" green. This photo taken circa 1967 in South Carolina.

 Tender Truck Frames Tender Truck Sides Tender Truck End Beams Tender Truck Bolsters Tender Truck Center Plates Tender Truck Axle Boxes Tender Truck Wheels Tender Water Bottom Tender Steps Tender Draw Bar Pocket Tender Rear Bumper Coupler and Knuckle Tender Brake Cylinder Brake Cylinder Front Head Brake Cylinder Rear Head Hand Pump Hand Pump Gland

-Classic Live Steam of Yesteryear: All castings to be produced in New England, USA, in the tradition of the "old days".
+Classic Live Steam of Yesteryear: All castings produced in New England, USA, in the tradition of the "old days".

 Section 1, the Frame Group